stewninja1/predictive-maintenance-aws-ai/README.md

-# predictive-maintenance-aws-ai
+# Predictive Maintenance with AWS & AI

-Exploratory project to learn how to create ML models and machine maintenance
+This project simulates machine data and builds a predictive maintenance system using ML and AWS services.